LindaNSIP/usecases/docs/basic_daily_attendance/technical.md

 4. Get CalendarDates  -    http:// .../CalendarDates
 5. Get CalendarSummarys  -  http:// .../CalendarSummarys

-Endpoints may support additional queries for retreiving data - refer to **[Query-by-example or service paths?](/docs/common/qbe_or_service_paths.md)** for HITS guidance on queries.
+Endpoints may support additional queries for retrieving data - refer to **[Query-by-example or service paths?](/docs/common/qbe_or_service_paths.md)** for HITS guidance on queries.